Skip to page content

 You have been invited to attend the Haematology Clinic.
-This page will give you information about what will happen at the clinic and the staff you may meet.
+This page gives you information about what will happen at the clinic and the staff you may meet.
 Haematology is the study of blood and the bone marrow.
 People attending these clinics will usually be suspected of having a problem with their blood.

 Clinic staff